 Ethiopia has a long history of hand woven fabrics and textiles.
 Well into the 20th century, both men and women wore traditional hand woven clothes.

 St. George Gallery keeps this traditional craft alive today with employing weavers and purchasing hand woven pieces from home based weavers.
 The textile design patterns incorporate tibeb patterns, a brightly colored decorative border found around the hem of a traditional Ethiopian dress.

-St. George Gallery collaborates with Ethiopian based jeweler JB Designs, who creates modern jewelry exclusively for us.
+St. George Gallery collaborates with Ethiopian based jeweler Designers, who creates modern jewelry exclusively for us.
 The contemporary and traditional designs incorporate Ethiopian antique silver, semi-precious gems and African beads into the jewelry that are both timeless and heir-loom quality.

 Enthusiasts of St. George Gallery antiques enjoy the abstract sculptural shapes found in the furniture such as the Jimma chairs.
 With the chocolate-y patina and dark and dense wood, our antique furniture feels at once contemporary and timeless, and blends well with other kinds of furniture.
 The furniture is very textural and one cannot resist to touch the sensuous surfaces.